Ali & Nino

 Thumbing-through

-Already in the first minute I began to frown, thinking: “No, you can’t put it this way, this is not quite precise.”
 Or: “No, there’s no proof for this statement, how can you present this as a given fact?”

 So I tried another strategy:

-I kept on reading, but took notes about each sentence containing errors, or being incorrect or simply wrong.
-But after one hour I had to give up.
-I had not even covered the whole page I had started reading an hour earlier – and hadn’t even written down every comment or correction needed.
-I had no hope whatsoever to touch even the tip of the iceberg of all erroneous statements – most of which were not only erroneous, but also slanderous, superfluous, and – pardon me – stupid.
+I kept on reading, but took notes about each sentence containing errors, being incorrect or simply wrong.
+After one hour I had to give up.
+I had not even covered half that page I had begun with, and I hadn’t even written down every necessary comment or correction.

 Do not be discouraged by my stern and frank words here.
 I know it seems I’m overstretching my point, but do keep reading on, I will explain the best I can.

 As I said, I had to stop my initial plan of commenting each single sentence which needed commenting.
 For a few weeks I felt at the end of my wits.
 Questions over questions formed in my mind.
-I couldn’t understand how the editor, who seems to be an experienced journalist with an enquiring mind, can be contented with carelessly throwing half-truths, assertions, insinuations and distortions at the readership of this book – which, out of necessity – can only be of the uninitiated kind.
-Nobody who has not studied the whole subject for at least one year – if not longer – will have developed a sort-of “inner compass” that guides one through this vast field of Ali and Nino studies.
-Indeed, the available info about Essad Bey is immense.
+I couldn’t understand how the editor, who seems to be an experienced journalist with an enquiring mind, can be contented with carelessly throwing half-truths, assertions, insinuations and distortions at the readership of this book – a readership, which, out of necessity, can only be of the uninitiated kind.

 Why It Just Ain’t So, Betty Blair!